Copyright Act of 1790: Early developments

 The 1710 British Statute of Anne did not apply to the American colonies.
 Only three private copyright acts were passed in the colonies prior to 1783.
-That year, the Continental Congress concluded "that nothing is more properly a man's own an the fruit of his study, and that the protection and security of literary property would greatly tends to encourage genius and to promote useful discoveries."
+That year, the Continental Congress concluded "that nothing is more properly a man's own than the fruit of his study, and that the protection and security of literary property would greatly tends to encourage genius and to promote useful discoveries."
 But the Continental Congress had no power under the Articles of Confederation to authorize a federal copyright law; instead, it passed a resolution encouraging the states "to secure to the authors or publishers of any new book not hitherto printed... the copy right of such books for a certain time not less than fourteen years from the first publication; and to secure to the said authors, if they shall survive the term first mentioned,... the copy right of such books for another term of time no less than fourteen years".
 By 1786, the only state that had not implemented a copyright law was Delaware.
 Seven states modeled their law on the Statute of Anne and the Continental Congress' resolution, providing two fourteen-year terms.
 The remaining five states used non-renewable terms, which lasted fourteen, twenty or twenty-one years.

 James Madison of Virginia and Charles C. Pinckney of South Carolina introduced proposals for the Copyright Clause during the Constitutional Convention 1787.
 The Copyright Clause authorized Congress "to promote the progress of science and useful arts" with utilitarian regimes for copyright and patent.